mindm3lts/Flex-Optimizer/README.md

 ## ✨ Features

+-   **⚙️ Configurable AI:** Choose your AI provider.
+Support for Google Gemini is built-in, and the architecture is ready for more providers.
 -   **📄 Screenshot to Route:** Upload one or more screenshots of your Amazon Flex itinerary.
--   **🤖 AI-Powered Optimization:** Uses the Gemini API to intelligently parse addresses and calculate the most efficient delivery order.
+-   **🤖 AI-Powered Optimization:** Uses AI to intelligently parse addresses and calculate the most efficient delivery order.
 -   **📍 Start From Anywhere:** Optionally use your current GPS location as the starting point for the route.
 -   **↪️ Avoid Left Turns:** An option to generate routes that prefer fewer left turns, saving time and increasing safety.
 -   **👆 Drag & Drop Reordering:** Manually adjust the optimized route to your preference with an intuitive drag-and-drop interface.